jadhavharshh/jadhavharshh/README.md

 I'm an engineering student passionate about building and learning new things.
 Here are a few highlights:

-- 🌱 Balancing @DSA and Development.
+- 🌱 Balancing DSA and Development.
 - 🚀 Automating workflows and solving problems with code.
 - 💻 Open to freelance and collaborative opportunities.